-COM 561.
-Intellectual Property Law (3)
+IME 6210 Intellectual Property Law (3)

-COM 562.
-Multimedia Storytelling (3)
+IME 6220 Multimedia Storytelling (3)

 Analysis of the effective use of online tools to tell stories in journalism, documentary, corporate and marketing applications that is then applied through interactive creations such as websites.
 More importantly, students experiment with diverse ways of using text, graphics, photos, sound and video to effectively transmit information and to interact with users.

-COM 564.
-Public Opinion through New Media (3)
+IME 6240 Public Opinion through New Media (3)

 With the advent of virtual communities, smart mobs, and online social networks, old questions about the meaning of human social behavior have taken on renewed significance.
 Although this course is grounded in theory, it is equally rooted in practice, and much of the class discussion takes place in social cyberspaces.
-This course requires active participation of students and a willingness to immerse in social media practices mailing lists, web forums, blogs, wikis, chat, instant messaging, virtual worlds for a part of every weekday during the semester.
+This course requires active participation of students and a willingness to immerse in social media practices-mailing lists, web forums, blogs, wikis, chat, instant messaging, virtual worlds- for a part of every weekday during the semester.

-COM 566.
-Interactive Media Management & Economics (3)
+IME 6250 Interactive Media Management and Economics (3)

-COM 572.
-SEO, Analytics and Social Media (3)
+IME 6280 SEO, Analytics and Social Media Strategy (3)

 This course develops the ability to use content types, content quality and presentation strategically to engage audiences in online and mobile media.
 A combination of hands-on assignments, lectures and experiments are used to develop skills with current tools and prepare to learn emerging tools throughout the career.

-COM 573.
-Data Visualization (3)
+IME 6290 Data Mining and Visualization (3)

-COM 580.
-Contemporary Media Issues (3)
+IME 6330 Contemporary Media Issues (3)